JaegerAtreides/foundryvttserver/README.md

 # Foundry VTT with Tailscale Setup

-This repository provides a Docker-based setup for running Foundry Virtual Tabletop with Tailscale networking.
+This repository provides a Docker-based setup for running Foundry Virtual Tabletop with Tailscale networking to host your foundry to a custom, easily accessible url for you and your players.
 It uses the [felddy-foundryvtt-docker](https://github.com/felddy/foundryvtt-docker) container and the [Tailscale](https://hub.docker.com/r/tailscale/tailscale) docker container.
 This is designed to work out of the box with a few prerequisites.

 ## Prerequisites